About Street Lab

 History and Accomplishments

-Street Lab was founded in 2006 in Boston, where co-founders Leslie and Sam Davol created various pop-up programs and amenities for neighborhoods, including a film series called Films at the Gate and the Storefront Library.
-In 2011 they launched the Uni Project, an effort focused on pop-up reading rooms, and moved the organization to NYC.
+Street Lab was founded in 2006 in Boston, where co-founders Leslie and Sam Davol relocated for a time and created pop-up programs and amenities for Boston, including a film series called Films at the Gate and the Storefront Library.
+In 2011 they launched the Uni Project, an effort focused on pop-up reading rooms, and brought Street Lab back to NYC.

 Since that time Street Lab has grown.
-The range of programs we offer has expanded, and we have nearly tripled the programming we provide in response to increase demand during and following the pandemic.
-As a result, since 2011, Street Lab has provided nearly 2,000 days of programming in 393 public spaces across the city, engaging more than 76,000 New Yorkers—all in response to requests.
+The range of programs we offer has expanded, and we have nearly tripled the programming we provide in response to demand during and following the pandemic.
+As a result, since 2011, Street Lab has provided over 2,356 days of programming in 435 public spaces across the city, engaging more than 115,000 New Yorkers—all in response to requests.
 81% of our work has been in low/moderate-income areas.
-Each year we partner with multiple city agencies to provide programming where it is needed most, and reach about 55 neighborhoods, providing 400+ days of programming.
-76% of that work serves low to moderate income communities.
-We’ve also made 60+ kits for other cities that want to copy our model.
+Each year we partner with multiple city agencies to provide programming where it is needed most, and reach about 55 neighborhoods, providing 450+ days of programming.
+We’ve also made 70+ kits for other cities that want to copy our model.

 Our work has received a number of awards and other recognition.
 Street Lab’s portable library was hailed as a “groundbreaking idea” by Library Journal in 2011, and libraries from around the world began to contact us to make them reading room kits.
 In 2012, Street Lab was featured in the U.S. exhibition “Spontaneous Interventions” at the Architecture Biennale in Venice.
 In 2013, Street Lab’s Uni Project was awarded the National Book Foundation’s Innovations in Reading Prize.
 In 2014, Street Lab was a winner of Boston’s Public Space Invitational.
 At the end of 2021, Street Lab was named “Best of the City” by Time Out New York in the Sustainability category.
 In April of 2023, Street Lab was profiled in the New York Times, and in July 2023, Street Lab was honored by the NY Yankees during Hope Week.